Caleydo/caleydo.github.io/_documentation/tutorial/web_bundle_2/tutorial_getting_started.md

 Then try to see how the different data format uses different visualization.

 Now you can use the visualization for your data in anywhere.
-You do not need to worry about preparing the format of data for the caleydo framework.
+You do not need to worry about preparing the format of data for the Caleydo framework.
 Just put your csv or tsv inside data and update the index.json accordingly.
 The server should be able to do all necessary operation for you.

-#### Using the caleydo framework with test matrix data.
+#### Using the Caleydo framework with test matrix data.
 Now we will demonstrate how we can display the custom data in helloworld plugin.
 Go to